cchapmanbird/CDF_snake/README.md

-# snake_interpolate
+# CDF_snake
-A handy tool for performing efficient one-dimensional interpolation over many x-grids that share a common y-grid.
+A handy tool for performing efficient inverse-transform sampling of one-dimensional conditional probability distributions.